SelfMagician/Magic/index.md

 -   Shield.
 [On/Off]
 -   Mirror shield.
 [On/Off]
 -   Electric shield.
 [On/Off]
--   Invisible.
-[On/Off]
-    >   Applies to Magic, Self, Non-Selfs, Dead Selfs.
 -   Entry.
 [On/Off]
     >   9 holes of the Body.